Trump declares DACA 'dead,' urges Congress to act on border

 By traveling together, the immigrants hope to protect themselves from the crime and extortion that makes the route through Mexico toward the U.S. border dangerous.
 They say some but not all of them will seek asylum if they reach the United States.

-In light of Trump's call for the "nuclear option," a spokesman for Senate Majority Leader Mitch McConnell on Monday noted that Republican senators oppose changing existing rules governing the debate and passage of legislation.

-Major legislation usually needs a supermajority to pass the Senate.
-Without 60 votes in support, the Democratic minority can sink a bill.
+"The only person gaming DACA is not in the caravan.
+He's in the Oval Office" of the White House, Durbin said, referring to Trump.

-(Additional reporting by Doina Chiacu and Suzannah Gonzales; Editing by Jeffrey Benkoe, Will Dunham and Jonathan Oatis)
+(Additional reporting by Doina Chiacu and Sarah Lynch in Washington; Reade Levinson in New York and Suzannah Gonzales in Chicago; Writing by Caren Bohan; Editing by Peter Cooney)